3a1b2c3/seeingSpace/README.md

 <small><i>Source: A System for Acquiring, Processing, and Rendering Panoramic Light Field Stills for Virtual Reality</i></small>

 View synthesis can be approached by either explicit estimation of scene geometry and color, or using coarser estimates of geometry to guide interpolation between captured views.
 Light field rendering pushes the latter strategy to an extreme by using dense structured sampling of the lightfield to make re-construction guarantees independent of specific scene geometry.
-Most IBR algorithms are designed to model static appearance, DeepMPI (Deep Multiplane Images), which further captures viewing condition dependent appearance.
+Most IBR algorithms are designed to model static appearance, DeepMPI (Deep Multiplane Images), which further captures viewing condition dependent appearance. camera calibration is often assumed to be prerequisite, while in practise, this information is rarely accessible, and requires to be pre-computed with conventional techniques, such as SfM.

-###### Neural Radiance Fields (NeRF): Representing Scenes as Neural Radiance Fields for View Synthesis (published 2020)
+###### Neural Radiance Fields (NeRF): Representing Scenes as Neural Radiance Fields for View Synthesis (published 2020 Mildenhall et al.)
-Neural Radiance Fields (NeRF) turns 2D pictures into navigable models. in 2020  neural volume rendering exploded onto the scene, triggered by the impressive NeRF paper by Mildenhall et al.
+A popular volumetric rendering technique to generate images is Neural Radiance Fields (NeRF) due to its exceptional simplicity and performance for synthesising high-quality images of complex real-world scenes.
+The key idea in NeRF is to represent the entire volume space with a continuous function, parameterised by a multi-layer perceptron (MLP), bypassing the need to discretise the space into voxel grids, which usually suffers from resolution constraints.

 ####### Crowdsampling the Plenoptic Function (published 2020)
 Given a large number of tourist photos taken at different times of day, this machine learning based approach learns to construct a continuous set of light fields and to synthesize novel views capturing all-times-of-day scene appearance. achieve convincing changes across